 • We performed audit procedures on the assessment of trade receivables, which included substantive testing of revenue transactions, obtaining trade receivable external confirmations and testing the subsequent payments received.

-• In assessing the appropriateness of the overall provision for expected credit losses, we considered management's policy for recognising provisions and compared the Company's provisioning against historical collection data.
+• In assessing the appropriateness of the overall provision for expected credit losses, we considered management's policy for recognizing provisions and compared the Company's provisioning against Simplified Approach of ECL.

 Information other than the Standalone Financial Statements & Auditor’s Report thereon